SebastianMA780/learning-typescript/README.md

 # TypeScript Learning

-This repository stores the notes and examples that I have made while learning this language.
+This repository stores the notes and examples that I have made while learning this programming language.
 This way I can easily refresh what i learned.